BarryDigby/CRT_workshop/docs/source/basics/first_script.rst

 In the file below, we specify the ``bind path`` of the container for each process, and enable singularity (we could specify ``podman``, ``docker``, etc here if we needed to).

+In the same directory, save the contents below to a file named ``nextflow.config``:

 .. code-block:: groovy

     process{